The Quantum Yang Baxter conditions: The fundamental relations behind the Nambu-Goldstone theorem: Conclusions

 {\bf Acknowledgement} I thank Michio Jimbo for wonderful discussions about the Quantum Yang-Baxter equations at Rikkyo University, Ikebukuro campus.
 I thank E. Witten as well as J. Maldacena for wonderful lectures during the conference "Strings 2016" and for wonderful discussions after.
-I thank Tadashi Takayanagi for his kind attention during my visit to the Yukawa Institute for Theoretical Physics (YITP) from October 24th-28th.
+The lecture of E. Witten was fundamental for the formulation of this idea which started to be done during the conference Strings 2016 organized in Beijing at Tsinghua University.
+I thank Tadashi Takayanagi for his kind attention during my visit to the Yukawa Institute for Theoretical Physics (YITP).
 I thank Takahiro Nishinaka for nice discussions about these results during my visit to YITP hosted by Tadashi Takayanagi.
 I thank Jan de Boer for his wonderful comments and questions during my presentation in the NCTS Annual Theory Meeting, organized at the National Tsinghua University in Hsinchu, Taiwan.
 Finally, I thank Benjamin Basso for interesting questions and comments.
-I. A is supported by the JSPS Post-Doctoral fellow for oversea researchers.
+This work was partially supported by the JSPS Post-Doctoral fellow for oversea researchers and for the Open University of Hong Kong.